-There are no tips for Newmarket (July) today.
+There are no tips for Newmarket (Rowley) today.

 |Bets||Profit to £10 per bet|

 |Russell Blair Racing||19||£205.50||View Tipster|

 Newmarket is the headquarters of British racing and the Suffolk town revolves around the thoroughbred.
 There are two separate racecourses; The Rowley Mile and the July Course.
 Each will be clearly sign-posted on race days from the A11 and A14.
 Trains run from London Kings Cross and Liverpool Street to Cambridge, Ipswich or Stansted, then change for Newmarket.

 The Rowley Mile stages race meetings during April and May before action switches to the July Course.
 Racing returns to the Rowley Mile in the Autumn for the concluding meetings of the season.